BDX-town/Mangane/README.md

 This project is developped for [BDX-town](http://bdx.town/) Akkoma instance.
 Akkoma is a fork of Pleroma who mostly adds features, exposing them through new API endpoints.
 As of today, Akkoma and Pleroma API are compatible.

+Mangane inherit from Pleroma the native large compatibility with Mastodon API.

 Moreover, Mangane already has a feature detection system allowing us to adapt the experience following what platform is used as a backend.

-We are speaking about Akkoma here since we are planning to add akkoma specific features to the project without breaking any existing compatibility.
+We are speaking about Akkoma here since we are planning to add Akkoma specific features to the project without breaking any existing compatibility.

 ![UI Mixed](./docs/ui-mixed.png)
 ![UI Dark](./docs/ui-dark.png)